adamnellis/genuary-2021/README.md

 I didn't have time to implement an interface for zooming / panning / etc, so I added a dropdown select box with a few pre-set values for interesting Mandelbrot and Julia fractals.

+* 2nd Jan - Rule 30 (elementary cellular automaton)

+A straightforward implementation of a cellular automaton, using rule 30.